tikv/rfcs/text/0081-truncate.md

 When a TiKV receive `TruncateRequest`, it will create a `TruncateWorker` instance and start the work.

-There are several steps to follow when doing truncate:
+There are several steps to follow when doing truncate, note it is expected that no more write requests will be sent to TiKV during the truncate process:

 ### 1. Wait all committed raft log are applied